EchoTeam/echoteam.github.com/_posts/2014-01-16-erlang-releases.md

     $ touch foo && git add foo && git commit -m "foo"
     $ git tag 0.2.0

 Here we add a file to the repository.
 We do this for generating a new commit.
 The tag will give us a clean release/rpm version.
+Then we generate an upgrade package:

     $ service-build-upgrade demo demo-0.1.0-1.x86_64.rpm